ibexa/documentation-developer/docs/guide/field_type_reference.md

 #### Settings

-The Field definition of this Field Type can be configured with one option:
+The Field definition of this Field Type can be configured with a single option:

 |Name|Type|Default value|Description|
 |------|------|------|------|